 For the next half an hour, the path meanders its way up the cliff, from ledge to ledge.
 Some of this is a little exposed, but quite easy.
 Minor scrambles are assisted with iron work, and railings have been fixed along the more unnerving places.
 Eventually, you come to the Pas de la Mort itself - an ascent up a chimney assisted with chains, ladders, and iron rungs fastened into the rock.
 This follows the tree-lined rake which may be seen in the top left of the photograph.
 The whole section of path from the cave to the Pas de la Mort is good fun, and should be lingered over.

 Just below the crest is the Roman Inscription itself, engraved into the rock, and picked out with red paint.
-It is reputed to date from the first or second century, and is thought to mark the boundary of the lands of the Aveien people.
+It is reputed to date from the first or second century, and marked the boundary of the lands of the Aveien people.
 It is not difficult to reach the inscription by the way we are going to descend, but having a territory marker here implies that this was a major route over the crest 2,000 years ago.
 One is filled with admiration for those people who lived in these hills at that time.